 Stars, galaxies and planets

-Draco's stars are not very bright, but five of them have known planets.
+Draco's stars are not very bright.
 The head of the dragon consists of four stars (Beta, Gamma, Nu and Xi Draconis) in a trapezoid and located just north of Hercules.
 From there, the dragon's body winds its way through the sky, ending between the Big Dipper and Little Dipper.
-From early to mid-October, shooting stars known as the Draconids appear to radiate from Draco's head.
+From early to mid-October, a meteor shower known as the Draconids appears to radiate from Draco's head.

 Other stars in the constellation include Thuban (Alpha Draconis), which forms the tail.
 Because Earth wobbles on its axis (called precession), Thuban was the pole star around 2600 B.C. when the ancient Egyptians were building the pyramids.

 Draco consists of several double stars, including Eta Draconis and 20 Draconis.